lzctony/data-512-a2/README.md

 | article_quality |
 | population |

+Note: the revision_id here is the same thing as last_edit in Wikipedia Dataset, which we used to get article predictions from the ORES API.

 ## Table
 After obtaining the final dataset, based on the analyses below:
 * the countries with the greatest and least coverage of politicians on Wikipedia compared to their population.